 _________________

-Proposed New Draft Recommendation ITU-T Y.XXXX
+Proposed New Draft Recommendation ITU-T Y.ACC-PTS

 Accessibility requirements for smart public transportation services

 Summary

 The concept of accessibility mainly concerned eliminating physical barriers in the past such as adopting wheelchair accessible trains and low-floor buses.
 In smart public transportation services, the use of ICT, when properly designed, may increase accessibility of public transportation services by providing access information, and can be used as tools for persons with many types of disabilities including physical, visible and hearing disabilities.
 Thus, in order for the smart transportation services appropriately provide accessible services, information on set of accessibility profile must be agreed a priori.
 Such accessibility profiles basically include information on accessibility while traveling through the public transportation services.
 This Recommendation specifies accessibility requirements for smart public transportation services.